FDio/csit/docs/content/overview/csit/job_triggering.md

 Examples:

 1. csit-2n-emr-perftest `tags` #generate-all
-   - Generates all tests specified in all test sets, runs only those selected by tags.
+   - Generates all tests specified in all test sets for 2n-emr testbed, runs only those selected by tags.

-2. bisecttest-2n-emr `commit` `tags` #generate-all
+1. bisecttest-2n-emr `commit` `tags` #generate-all
-   - Generates all tests specified in all test sets, runs only those selected by tags.
+   - Generates all tests specified in all test sets for 2n-emr testbed, runs only those selected by tags.

 ## Periodical jobs